DiRAC-Training/FM001-Bash-command-line/_episodes/00-hpc-intro.md

 * A cosmology student wants to cross-validate their model.
 This involves running the model thousands of times, but each run takes an hour.
   Running on their laptop will take over a month!
-* A astronomy researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
+* An astronomy researcher has been using small datasets of sequence data, but soon will be receiving a new type of sequencing data that is 10 times as large.
 It's already challenging to open the datasets on their computer, analysing these larger datasets will probably crash it.